trick77/quick-traefik/README.md

 ## Create external network bridge

-Create an external network bridge by following these steps:
+Create a network bridge by following these steps:

-1. For IPv4-only setups, use the command: `docker network create traefik`
+1. For IPv4-only setups, use the command: `docker network create traefik` and you're done here.
 1. If you want Traefik to be reachable over IPv6 too, modify the Docker daemon configuration in `/etc/docker/daemon.json` (example provided for Debian Bookworm):
 ``` json
 {